UCMJ Article 87b

 Understanding Article 90 (Willfully Disobeying Superior Commissioned Officer) of the UCMJ

-There are several important elements to be considered to fully understand the scope of an Article 90 violation.
-The order must be proven to be lawful and issued by an officer with the proper authority to do so.
+There are several essential elements to be considered to understand the scope of an Article 90 violation fully.
+The order must be proven lawful and issued by an officer with the proper authority.
 The order must have been relevant to military duty without conflicting with the service member’s statutory or constitutional rights.
-The accused must have been given the specific order directly, clearly, and the order must have been intentionally disobeyed.
+The accused must have been given the specific order directly and clearly, and the order must have been intentionally disobeyed.

 Maximum Possible Punishment for Violations of Article 90

-Service members who are found guilty of Article 90 violations face a maximum possible punishment of dishonorable discharge, forfeiture of all pay and allowances, and confinement up to 5 years.
+Service members guilty of Article 90 violations face the maximum possible punishment of dishonorable discharge, forfeiture of all pay and allowances, and confinement for up to 5 years.
 If the violation occurred during a time of war, the accused may also be subject to the death penalty.

 How do you defend against Article 90 Willfully Disobeying Superior Commissioned Officer charges?